LaurenceLeo/Jinn-USB/ReadMe.txt

 8. Close the Updater and remove the memory stick

-Your Jinn should now be upto date, if anything goes wrong contact me or Hez.
+Your Jinn should now be upto date, if anything goes wrong contact Hez or me.

 Thanks,
 Laurence Leo